 Todd Duane (651) 247-9120 - Guitar

-Todd is our blazing shredologist.
+Todd is our blazing speedologist.
 He was recently named 3rd fastest shredder in the world by Guitar World magazine.
 If it is technique you seek, take advantage of his skills.
 He graduated from GIT in Los Angeles.
 He later went on to teach there as well as the American Institute of Music in Vienna, Austria.
-He is a member of the band Touched which is well worth going out to see.
-Todd is dedicated to the art of guitar and is best suited for intermediate to advanced players.
-Visit Todd's website for more info:
+He is a member of the band Vinyl Society which is well worth going out to see.
+Check out Todd’s website at www.toddduane.net Todd is dedicated to the art of guitar and is great with all ages & levels of students.
+He is versed in many styles.

 Brad Steine: (651) 285-4420 - Guitar/Drums